Bartozzz/bartozzz.github.io/content/blog/2019-01-05-creating-offline-first-vue-apps/index.md

 });
 ```

 And voila!
-Data from foo and bar modules will be persistent, automatically stored and retrieved in/from the local storage.
-The last this we need to do is wait till the store is rehydrated before rendering the main app component, but since we are emitting a `storageReady` event in our `vuex-persist` wrapper, this should be pretty easy:
+Data from foo and bar modules will be persistent, automatically stored, and retrieved in/from the local storage.
+The last thing we need to do is wait till the store is rehydrated before rendering the main app component, but since we are emitting a `storageReady` event in our `vuex-persist` wrapper, this should be pretty easy:

 ```html
 <template>